VenueDriver/Mechajira/README.md

 Mechjira-loop.js is more like a Gatling gun, iterating over an array of values to create clones of a task modeled in a yaml file.

 ## Configuration

 Mechajira uses the jira-connector module (https://www.npmjs.com/package/jira-connector) to make calls to Jira's REST API, and relies on a jira.json file (in a /config directory) to store the 'host', 'username', and 'password' for authentication.
+We advise creating a new user with full permissions specifically for Mechjira so all of Mechajira's actions can be easily monitored.

 ## Usage